siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/630-how-to-use-docker-cli-on-almalinux.md

 url: how-to-use-docker-cli-almalinux
 draft: false
 tags:
   - AlmaLinux
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
   - docker cli
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 Containers have revolutionized the way developers build, test, and deploy applications.
 Among container technologies, Docker remains a popular choice for its simplicity, flexibility, and powerful features.
 AlmaLinux, a community-driven distribution forked from CentOS, offers a stable environment for running Docker.
 If you're new to Docker CLI (Command-Line Interface) or AlmaLinux, this guide will walk you through the process of using Docker CLI effectively.